 - Evidence of current and/or past volunteer service activities

 - Communication skills, including writing and verbal communication with clarity and accuracy

 Self direction: Members must be self-directed and show evidence of their ability to work independently and efficiently

-- Applicants must be US citizens or permanent residents, and they must have their high school diploma or GED
+- Applicants must be US citizens or permanent residents, clear a National Service Criminal History Check, and have their high school diploma or GED